 - Microsoft Office Source Engine (Ose.exe) being disabled

 Here are some of the solutions provided below that will surely help you to fix the error code 0x80070643 in Windows.
 Perform the manuals step by step and update your Windows without facing any such error message.

-Step 1: Perform a clean boot
+Solution 1: Perform a Clean Boot

 - In a “Search” box type “msconfig” and click on it.

-- On the services tab of the System Configuration dialog box, click to select Hide all Microsoft services check box and then click “Disable all”.
+- On the services tab of the System Configuration dialog box, click to select Hide all Microsoft services checkbox and then click “Disable all”.